 The results of HIV assessments are often kept in confidence and may not be reportable to anyone other than the patient and their physician.
-If HIV testing was done, but the results are not available, select "not reported."
+If HIV testing was done, but the results are not available, do not select this option.